Gromov-Witten and Welschinger invariants of del Pezzo varieties: Introduction and statement of the main results

 The structure of this paper is as follows.
-In Section \ref{Section-Pencils}, we recall some properties of complex and real pencils of surfaces in the linear system $|-\frac{1}{2}K_X|$ and we explain the monodromy action to such pencils.
-Then, we solve the \textit{$1$-dimensional problems} related to enumeration on pencils of surfaces, which contribute to linking terms of Theorems \ref{Theorem1-GW} and \ref{Theorem2-W}.
-In Section \ref{Section-ratcurve}, we investigate the properties of rational curves on three-dimensional del Pezzo variety $X$ and that on non-singular del Pezzo surfaces $\Sigma\in |-\frac{1}{2}K_X|$.
-As a consequence, we construct a comparison between genus-$0$ Gromov-Witten invariants of $X$ in one side and that of $\Sigma$ in the other side.
-In Section \ref{Sect-Welschinger}, we discuss about the problem of Welschinger's signs $\{\pm 1\}$ arising when we count real curves in real surfaces and in real three-dimensional varieties.
-Then, we propose a comparison between those signs via the quasi-quadratic enhancement corresponding to a particular $Pin_2^-$ structure on the real part of algebraic surfaces.
-In Section \ref{Sect-proofs}, we give the proofs of Theorems \ref{Theorem1-GW},\ref{Theorem2-W} and \ref{Theorem3-W}.
-In the last section, we first apply Theorem \ref{Theorem1-GW} in some particular cases (Theorems \ref{Theorem-GW.in.deg.8}, \ref{Theorem-GW.in.deg.7}, \ref{Theorem-GW.in.deg.6}) and we exhibit the explicit calculation tables of genus-$0$ Gromov-Witten invariants in $\C P^1\times\C P^1\times \C P^1$, using \textit{Maple program}.
-Then, we apply Theorem \ref{Theorem2-W} and Theorem \ref{Theorem3-W} in some particular cases (Theorems \ref{Theorem-W.in.deg.8}, \ref{Theorem-W.in.deg.7}, \ref{Theorem-W.in.deg.6.1}, \ref{Theorem-W.in.deg.6.2}, Propositions \ref{prop-application.deg8} \ref{prop-application.deg7},\ref{prop-application.deg6.1}, \ref{prop-application.deg6.2}).
-Finally, we exhibit the explicit calculation tables of genus-$0$ Welschinger invariants in $\C P^3\sharp \overline{\C P^3}$ with the standard real structure and in $\C P^1\times\C P^1\times \C P^1$ with two distinct real structures, also using \textit{Maple program}.
+In Section~\ref{Section-Pencils}, we recall certain properties of complex and real pencils of surfaces in the linear system $|-\frac{1}{2}K_X|$, and we describe the monodromy action to such pencils.
+We refer to the \textit{$1$-dimensional problem} (respectively, the \textit{$1$-dimensional real problem}) as the problem of enumeration on pencils of surfaces (respectively, real pencils of surfaces).
+Solving this problem contributes to the connecting terms in Theorems~\ref{Theorem1-GW} and~\ref{Theorem2-W}.
+In Section~\ref{Section-ratcurve}, we investigate the properties of rational curves both on $3$-dimensional del Pezzo varieties $X$ and on non-singular del Pezzo surfaces $\Sigma\in |-\frac{1}{2}K_X|$.
+As a consequence, we establish a comparison between the genus $0$ Gromov--Witten invariants of $X$ and those of $\Sigma$.
+Section~\ref{Sect-Welschinger} is devoted to the problem of Welschinger's signs $\{\pm 1\}$ arising in the enumeration of real curves on real surfaces and real $3$-dimensional varieties.
+We then propose a comparison of these signs via the quasi-quadratic enhancement corresponding to a particular $\Pin_2^-$-structure on the real part of the algebraic surfaces.
+In Section~\ref{Sect-proofs}, we present the proofs of Theorems~\ref{Theorem1-GW}, \ref{Theorem2-W} and~\ref{Theorem3-W}.
+In the final section, we first apply Theorem~\ref{Theorem1-GW} in several specific cases (Theorems~\ref{Theorem-GW.in.deg.8},~\ref{Theorem-GW.in.deg.7},~\ref{Theorem-GW.in.deg.6}), providing explicit calculation tables of genus~$0$ Gromov--Witten invariants for $\C P^1\times\C P^1\times \C P^1$, generated using a Maple program.
+Subsequently, we apply Theorems~\ref{Theorem2-W} and~\ref{Theorem3-W} to several particular cases (Theorems~\ref{Theorem-W.in.deg.8},~\ref{Theorem-W.in.deg.7},~\ref{Theorem-W.in.deg.6.1},~\ref{Theorem-W.in.deg.6.2}, Propositions~\ref{prop-application.deg8}, \ref{prop-application.deg7}, \ref{prop-application.deg6.1},~\ref{prop-application.deg6.2}).
+Finally, we exhibit the explicit calculation tables of genus $0$ Welschinger invariants for $\C P^3\sharp \overline{\C P^3}$ with the standard real structure and for $\C P^1\times\C P^1\times \C P^1$ with two distinct real structures, also computed using a Maple program.